From budgies to badgers, our dedicated veterinary staff help as many animals in need as possible.

 If you can’t contact your own vet, find out how you can phone a vet 24 hours a day for advice.

-Stray and wild animals
+Injured and wild animals

-We treat stray and wild animals who are brought to us by members of the public or our field staff, such as inspectors and animal welfare officers (AWOs).
+We treat injured stray and wild animals who are brought to us by members of the public or our field staff, such as inspectors and animal welfare officers (AWOs).

 As well as our hospitals and clinics, we have vets working in our wildlife centres.